playht/playht-nodejs-sdk/README.md

 Both `generateSpeech()`  and `streamSpeech()` methods accept an optional `options` parameter.
 You can use it to generate audio with different voices, AI models, output file formats and much more.
 The options available will depend on the AI model that synthesize the selected voice.
 PlayHT API supports 3 different types of models: 'PlayHT2.0', 'PlayHT1.0' and 'Standard'.
 For all available options, see the typescript type definitions [in the code](https://github.com/playht/playht-nodejs-sdk/blob/main/src/index.ts).

-To generate an audio file using a 'PlayHT2.0' voice with options:
+To generate an audio file using a PlayHT 2.0 voice with options:

 ```ts
 import * as PlayHTAPI from '@playht/playht-nodejs-sdk';